Do Garmin Watches Track Blood Pressure? (2023 Updated)

 Wrap Up:

-Garmin doesn’t offer blood pressure features in its watches.
-Garmin fitness trackers are for athletes and sports purposes, so they lack major health features like ECG and blood pressure.
+Garmin watches doesn’t have a blood pressure features.
+Garmin watches are for athletes and sports purposes, so they lack major health features like ECG and blood pressure.

 Leave a Comment